Battle of Krzykawka: Battle

 Soon after setting a camp on the morning of the 5th the insurgents were attacked by Russian troops coming from Olkusz.

 Miniewski was the overall Polish commander.
 Nullo commanded the right wing, and count Czapski, the left.
 The insurgents numbered about 600 soldiers, divided into four companies; the unit had only a dozen or so cavalrymen.
 Polish forces included the twenty or so Italians from the Garibaldi's Legion and several French volunteers, remnants of the Zouaves of Death.
 Russian forces were composed of three companies (7th and 9th companies of the Vitebsk Infantry Regiment and the 4th Company of the 7th Riflemen Battalion) and were commanded by prince Szachowski, commander of the Olkusz garrison.

 At first, both sides kept at distance, about 250 meters, and exchanged sporadic fire.
 Nullo, worried that the Russians may be trying to outflank the insurgents, ordered a charge.
 In the first stage of the battle, the insurgents pushed the Russian troops back in close fighting; but subsequent Russian reinforcements consisting of three companies turned the tide and the insurgents and their foreign allies suffered heavy casualties and were forced to retreat.
 The battle lasted until two in the afternoon.

 Nullo was mortally injured, hit by a Cossack bullet while preparing (or leading - sources vary) a charge he ordered; he had only time to whisper, in Bergamo dialect:So' mort!
 (I'm dead).
 Nullo's adjutant, Elia Marchetti was mortally wounded and died two days later.
 Prisoners including some Italians were deported to Siberia, among them were Nullo's friend from Bergamo, Luigi Caroli and Giovanni Rustici from Corniglio.
+About 30 insurgents were taken prisoner by the Russians, including 14 French and Italians.